primiano/perfetto-docs/docs/analysis/metrics.md

 (For an example trace to test this on, see the Notes section below.)

-By passing the SQL file for the metric to be computed, trace processor uses the name of this file to both find the proto and also to figure out the name of the output table for the proto and the name of the extension field for `TraceMetrics`; this is the reason it was important to choose the names of these other objects carefully.
+By passing the SQL file for the metric to be computed, trace processor uses the name of this file to find the proto and to figure out the name of the output table for the proto and the name of the extension field for `TraceMetrics`; this is the reason it was important to choose the names of these other objects carefully.

 _Notes:_

 - If something doesn't work as intended, check that the workspace looks the same as the contents of this [GitHub gist](https://gist.github.com/tilal6991/c221cf0cae17e298dfa82b118edf9080).
-- A good example trace for this metric is the Android example trace used by the Perfetto UI found [here](https://storage.googleapis.com/perfetto-misc/example_android_trace_30s_1)
+- A good example trace for this metric is the Android example trace used by the Perfetto UI found [here](https://storage.googleapis.com/perfetto-misc/example_android_trace_30s_1).
 - stderr is redirected to remove any noise from parsing the trace that trace processor generates.

 If everything went successfully, the following output should be visible (specifically this is the output for the Android example trace linked above):